Conversion Expedition Yacht

 An Example of a well done General Arrangement for an Explorer Yacht

 The big question is, "What are the criteria that fits well with doing a conversion?"

-The existing vessels structure should be as close to it's converted form as possible and lend it's self to easy modification.
+The existing vessel's structure should be as close to its converted form as possible and lend itself to easy modification.
 Basic steel and aluminum work is really very easy and cost effective to do.
 Changing the shape of the bow, adding some length to the stern, extending a house, adding a flybridge, extending over hangs are not a big issue.
 Wiping the whole superstructure off and just keeping the hull would, but you are closer to the middle on a sliding scale that may or may not take you over the edge.

 Explorer Yacht Conversion Rendering for BALBOA